FreeON/freeon/CH4.inp.md

 Calculation on methane CH<sub>4</sub>
 -------------------------------------

-This page will show you how to write a sample calculation on methane ground state.
+This page will show you how to write a sample calculation for methane ground state.

 ### The complete file